ScilifelabDataCentre/dds_cli/README.md

  ︶  (  ) ) (    https://delivery.scilifelab.se/
       ︶ (  )    Version 1.1.0
           ︶
-Important information:
-2022-08-19 07:04 - Unit Personnel / Admins: We have recently found a bug in the usage- and cost calculations.
-These numbers are very incorrect.
-Please avoid using the
---usage flag when listing the projects, until the problem is resolved.

  Usage: dds [OPTIONS] COMMAND [ARGS]...

  SciLifeLab Data Delivery System (DDS) command line interface.